 That was in July 2018.
 Nearly three years later, Gino Washington, the man accused of robbing the couple and killing Hancock, has yet to stand trial.

 Like so many victims of violent crime in Jackson, Gilmore is still waiting for justice.

 “I understand they have so many cases,” she said.
 “It does upset me, but I understand.”

 A WLBT analysis shows that 119 people in the capital city were arrested for murder between May 1, 2018, and May 1, 2021.

-However, just two of those individuals have stood trial, while about a quarter of those charged have seen their bonds reduced dramatically once their cases are sent over to county or circuit court.
+However, just two of those individuals have stood trial, while about a quarter of those charged saw their bonds significantly reduced once their cases were bound over to the county and circuit court.

-Rico Deon Spires, who was charged with murder in connection with the May 2018 killing of Charles Hughes, also was denied bond in municipal court, only to have his bond reduced to $500,000 in county court and to $200,000 in circuit court.
+In another case, Rico Deon Spires, who is facing a murder count in connection with the May 2018 killing of Charles Hughes, also was denied bond in municipal court, only to have his bond reduced to $500,000 in county court and $200,000 in circuit court.

-Low bonds aside, circuit judges presided over just 24 jury trials in 2019, the year before the pandemic hit.
+Meanwhile, circuit judges presided over just 22 jury trials in 2019, the year before the pandemic hit.